 Up on Market Street in school holidays and on bank holidays, you’ll find the doors open on the remarkable Ty Twt (Little House), a tiny museum of dolls’ houses from 1840 to the present day.
 Founded by Val Ripley and her late sister Pam, this is their personal collection, including their very first house, which they played with as children.

 The houses are gorgeous and fascinating too.
 You could spend hours spotting tiny details like salt and pepper pots, gramophones and showers appearing in the early 20th century, while modernist architecture appears in the 1930s, and there’s even an Anderson shelter in a drawer in a house from the Second World War.

 If you’re lucky, Val will also be there, ringing in the entrance fees on a toy cash register.
-Entrance is £3 for adults and £1.50 for children, and worth every shiny penny.
+Entrance is £3 for adults and £1.50 for children, or family tickets (2 adults and 2/3 children) are £8.00, and worth every shiny penny.